List of Ice Age characters: Stu

 Stu was a Glyptodon who was Fast Tony's partner.
 He seemed to be disliked by Tony due to his stupid personality.
 He assisted Fast Tony to warn the valley that the dam of ice would burst and helped to demonstrate Fast Tony's snorkel.
 After the revelation of the flood was proved to be true, Stu took the test snorkel and used it to swim underwater.
 Shortly after scaring James, a young anteater, Stu was grabbed and pulled underwater by an unknown attacker.

 As the other animals begin to leave, Fast Tony returns to the pool to get Stu to come along, but Stu's shell is suddenly spat out of the water by the unknown assailant.
 Fast Tony, after looking at the shell, sees that it makes a great mobile home and runs off after the other animals to try and unload it on someone.
 Meanwhile, the unknown attackers turn out to be the marine reptiles Cretaceous and Maelstrom.
 In the ending after the flood, Fast Tony is discovered to have been using the shell as a boat, but he leaves the shell behind as he no longer needs it.

 Mr. and Mrs. Start

-Mr. and Mrs. Start are two Palaeotherium individuals that are shown resting at the Glacier Water Park where they complain about the heat.
+Mr. and Mrs. Start are a pair of Palaeotherium individuals that are shown resting at the Glacier Water Park where they complain about the heat.
 During this conversation, the ice that Mrs. Start was on cracked and she fell into the water.